 It’s hard to imagine a famous white woman being called a “bitch” or a “whore”; having a man spit at her in front of a crowd of onlookers (who later defended him to the police).
-Even these words don’t come close to the offence of “nigger” based as it is on white male hang-ups about black men; the fact that the actor used this word only further denies the woman any femininity, or status as a woman.
+Even these words don’t come close to the offence of “ni**er” based as it is on white male hang-ups about Black men; the fact that the actor used this word only further denies the woman any femininity, or status as a woman.
 That he did this in public makes it worse, as such words and behaviour are usually hidden away in the home.

-Writing this now I see a black American teenage girl in a swimsuit being aggressively pushed to the ground in Texas while being handcuffed by a police officer; another young black girl being hurled against desks in a class-room and a scene that haunts me, a mother being handcuffed in the back of a police van, moments after her partner was murdered; her tiny daughter consoling her, telling her not to cry, urging her mother to be calm and quiet so they don’t get shot as well.
+Writing this now I see a Black American teenage girl in a swimsuit being aggressively pushed to the ground in Texas while being handcuffed by a police officer; another young Black girl being hurled against desks in a class-room and a scene that haunts me, a mother being handcuffed in the back of a police van, moments after her partner was murdered; her tiny daughter consoling her, telling her not to cry, urging her mother to be calm and quiet so they don’t get shot as well.